NipunDas/Taskinator-Project/README.md

 the [instructions here](https://blog.yogeshchavan.dev/automatically-format-code-on-file-save-in-visual-studio-code-using-prettier).

 # Installing Bootstrap
-You can install React-Bootstrap via npm or yarn.
+You can install React-Bootstrap via npm or yarn (Install in react-frontend package).

 Using npm: